 An average person throws away five pounds of trash per day.
 What would your classroom produce?

-5.0 pounds x no. of students and staff in school = lbs./school per day.
+- 5.0 pounds x # of students and staff in school = lbs./school per day.

-Since 2,200 pounds = 1 ton, how many tons of waste does your school contribute to the County’s 3.4 million tons?
+- Since 2,200 pounds = 1 ton, how many tons of waste does your school contribute to Cuyahoga County?s 3.4 million tons?

 A school with 250 students and staff produce 1,250 lbs./day and 456,250 lbs./year.
 This is 207.4 tons of waste for the school in a year.

 Modern landfills have safety measures to limit environmental and human health problems.
 They are built with protective liners, which prevent leachate, a toxic liquid from seeping into the soil and groundwater below.
-A leaking landfill can poison rivers, streams and groundwater, which also can be people’s drinking water.
+A leaking landfill can poison rivers, streams and groundwater, which also can be people?s drinking water.
 Pipes are strategically placed throughout the landfill to extract methane, a flammable gas.
 Methane gas can explode causing fires.
 Finally, waste is covered daily with a thick layer of soil to prevent odors and litter and eliminate scavenging animals.
-To learn more about trash view or order Tracking Trash

 Students will learn which types of waste are biodegradable.